 A vegan Chocolate Cake that's tall, dark, moist and oh so scrumptious.
 The recipe comes together in one bowl and couldn't be easier to make.
-On top goes a creamy vegan buttercream chocolate frosting crammed with gooey melted chocolate and cacao.
+On top goes a creamy dairy free buttercream chocolate frosting crammed with gooey melted chocolate and cocoa.

 Oh, chocolate cake.
-So inviting with those layers of soft, fluffy, delicious cake sandwiching layers of soft, fluffy, delicious chocolate frosting.
+So inviting with those layers of soft, fluffy, delicious cake sandwiching soft, fluffy, delicious vegan chocolate frosting.
 And yet so forbidding that you can almost feel your pants pinch your waistline angrily when you so much as steal a look at this hunk.

 Well, I am here to tell you that if you want to eat a slice of chocolate cake, you should eat a slice of chocolate cake.
 Especially THIS chocolate cake.